ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Around ten PM, a large group of exchange students arrived at the front door.
 It was a much larger group than Brent had expected.

-Everyone was excited to have Hero's house for the night, and they congratulated Brent.

-"It's because your Mandarin is so good," said Emilio.

 Liquor was set out in the living room.
 They tried a yellowish bottle in which hornets were suspended, while two Brazilian engineering students figured out the sound system.
 Once they got the music working, the girls started dancing.